bashlund/AngularJS-Make-Template/README.md

 Edit `bower.json` to reflect your project.

-Replace the `LICENSE` file as you feel appropiate.
+Replace the `LICENSE` file as you feel appropriate.

-Then, recreate the git repo and optionally connect it to your github repo.
+Then, recreate the git repo and optionally connect it to your GitHub repo.

 ```
 git init